What's holding back AI's productivity boost? |

 3. Same tool, different usage → In this scenario, every team in your organization might be using a tool like Jira, but they're using it very differently.

 This is where many engineering productivity initiatives stall out.
 Without a unified view, organizations can't accurately measure cycle times across teams, and they certainly can't identify bottlenecks that span multiple tools or workflows.
+And this is precisely where engineering intelligence tools like Faros AI can help.

 What makes Faros AI a top tool for highlighting engineering bottlenecks efficiently?